 How can Gregory Pest remove brown recluse spiders from my home or business?

 Unfortunately, brown recluse spiders are among South Carolina’s spiders.
 Luckily, Gregory Pest Solutions has over 40 years experience and is a leader in southeast pest control.
 Environmentally friendly, our methods are effective and safe because we know you care about the people that count on you.

 When you hire us to evaluate how extensive your business or home’s pest problem is, one of our pros will be sent to assess the brown recluse situation and then formulate an environmentally friendly plan for removal and prevention.
-Once we implement our plan, our experts will clean the area and seal any openings that are prime for future nests so you and your family can enjoy a lasting pest-free environment.
+Once we implement our plan, our experts can make recommendations to seal any openings that are prime for future nests so you and your family can enjoy a lasting pest-free environment.